-No Member may speak for more than three minutes on any of the following: the minutes of proceedings, explanations of vote, procedural motions, alterations to the draft agenda or to the agenda, and, unless Parliament decides otherwise, amendments and personal statements.
+No Member may speak for more than five minutes on any of the following: the minutes of proceedings, explanations of vote, procedural motions and personal statements or, unless Parliament decides otherwise, for more than three minutes on amendments.

-- 1. A Member who asks leave to speak for a procedural motion, namely: - (a) to raise a point of order; - (b) to move reference to committee; - (c) to move the closure of a debate; - (d) to move the adjournment of a debate; - (e) to move the previous question; shall have a prior right to do so. - 2.
-The above matters shall take precedence over the main question, the discussion of which shall be suspended while they are being considered. - 3.
-Without prejudice to Rule 31A, only the following shall be heard in debates on the above matters; the mover of the motion, one speaker for and one against the motion, and the chairmen or the rapporteurs of the committees concerned.
+1. A Member who asks leave to speak for a procedural motion, namely:

+(a) to raise a point of order;

+(b) to move reference to committee;

+(c) to move the closure of a debate;

+(d) to move the adjournment of a debate;

+(e) to move the previous question;

+shall have a prior right to do so.

+2. The above matters shall take precedence over the main question, the discussion of which shall be suspended while they are being considered.

+3. Without prejudice to Rule 31A, only the following shall be heard in debates on the above matters; the mover of the motion, one speaker for and one against the motion, and the chairmen or the rapporteurs of the committees concerned.